 There are plenty of simple ways to prepare for life after work.
 If you can, making the most of workplace pensions is a good place to start.
 Your employer may even offer matching contributions, which means extra money towards your retirement.

-The sooner you start the better – even small amounts make a big difference over time.
-So set aside what you can and try to increase your contributions as time goes by.
-This will also give you peace of mind knowing your future finances are in good shape.
+The sooner you start, the better – even small amounts make a big difference over time.
+So set aside what you can and try to increase your contributions over time.